ToulBoy/cartosi/README.md

 compile the project with maven

     mvn clean install

+And run the application
   	cd target/

-and run the application

     java -jar carto-0.0.1-SNAPSHOT-war-exec.jar

 Have fun ! you can now appreciate CartoSI at this URL [http://localhost:8080/]